 It’s clear that COVID-19 will be one of, if not the, defining moments of a generation of frontline healthcare providers.
 And as we reach the other side of the exponential curve, as total new cases subside, ICU beds and respirators become less necessary, and masks eventually get left back in their drawers, there will be opportunities to grow.
 There will be chances to let things stick.
 There will be insights that can and must be embraced.

 At the heart of it must be the patient.
-Not just the acute patients, but the chronic.
-Not just the insured, but the recently unemployed, underfunded, uncovered.
+Not just the acute patients, but the chronic ones.
+Not just the insured, but the recently unemployed, underfunded, and uncovered.
 And not just the patient in the clinical setting, either.
-The patient at home, at work, and at play.
+The patient is at home, at work, and at play.
 The patient in crisis, and the patient in “we’re-managing-this-disease” mode.

 If we can manage this, then the inventions that have been birthed by the necessity of this pandemic will have the potential to transform not just healthcare, but to transform the care of millions of humans across the globe.